 On January 25, 2007, the CPUC approved a modified charter for the Safety Committee in D.07-01-028.
 Section 1.B of the new charter concerns appointments of Committee members.
-It states that candidates for the Committee membership shall be selected from those applicants responding to an open request for application.
-The CPUC shall provide for public comment on the applicants' qualifications and potential conflicts of interest.
-The President of the CPUC shall review the applicants' qualifications, experience, and background, including any conflict of interest, together with any public comments, and shall propose as candidates to the appointing authority only persons with knowledge, background, and experience in the field of nuclear power plants and nuclear safety issues.
-The CPUC Energy Division shall prepare and circulate for public comment, and place on the CPUC public agenda a resolution ratifying the President's selection of candidates.
+It states that candidates for the Committee membership shall be selected from those applicants responding to an open request for application and requires the CPUC to provide for public comment on the applicants' qualifications and potential conflicts of interest.
+Under the modified charter, the President of the CPUC is required to review the applicants' qualifications, experience, and background, including any conflict of interest, together with any public comments, and propose candidates to the appointing authority with knowledge, background, and experience in the field of nuclear power plants and nuclear safety issues.
+The CPUC Energy Division is required to prepare and circulate for public comment, and place on the CPUC public agenda a resolution ratifying the President's selection of candidates.